elucash/provisioning/README.md

 ```

 What you need to do is to create directory, change to that directory and launch above command.
-All new scripts and repositories will be downloaded to current directory.
+All new scripts and repositories will be downloaded to the current directory.
 Customize by exporting special variables:

 ```sh